Glossaire de la finance

 You can use ETFs to invest your money in a wide range of areas, including:

-- Equity and bond markets, replicating well-known global stock indices such as the CAC 40, Euro Stoxx 50, and S&P 500, or more specific indices in different currencies.
+- Equity and bond markets, replicating well-known global stock indices such as the CAC 40, the Euro Stoxx 50, and the S&P 500, or more specific indices in different currencies.

-- Specific geographical areas, such as the United States, Asia, and emerging markets like China or India.
+- Specific geographic regions, such as the United States, Asia, and emerging markets like China or India.

-- Industry sectors, such as energy, technology, healthcare, and other long-term trends such as energy transition.
+- Industry sectors, such as energy, technology, healthcare, and other long-term trends like the energy transition.

-- Responsible investment, for example, by replicating climate strategy indices.
+- Responsible investing, for example by replicating climate strategy indices.

 Why invest in ETFs?

-- Transparency - ETFs track publicly disclosed indices using transparent and rules-based methodologies.
-In addition, ETFs comply with UCITS standards, which imply strong information constraints and a high level of transparency for investors.
+- Transparency – They track publicly disclosed indices using transparent, rules-based methodologies.
+Additionally, ETFs comply with UCITS standards, which involve strict information requirements and a high level of transparency for investors.

-- Accessibility - ETF shares can be easily bought and sold on the stock exchange.
+- Accessibility – They can be easily bought and sold on the stock exchange.

-- Diversification - ETFs offer a wide range of investment opportunities.
+- Diversification – They offer a wide range of investment opportunities.